sherlock-audit/2023-02-gmx/README.md

 ADMIN: Restricted
 ```

-In case of restricted, by default Sherlock does not consider direct protocol rug pulls as a valid issue unless the protocol clearly describes in detail the conditions for these restrictions.
-For contracts, owners, admins clearly distinguish the ones controlled by protocol vs user controlled.
-This helps watsons distinguish the risk factor.
-Example:
-* `ContractA.sol` is owned by the protocol.
-* `admin` in `ContractB` is restricted to changing properties in `functionA` and should not be able to liquidate assets or affect user withdrawals in any way.
-* `admin` in `ContractC` is user admin and is restricted to only `functionB`

 ## Roles

 Roles are managed in the RoleStore, the RoleAdmin has access to grant and revoke any role.